Biaxial Seismic Simulator

 The first simulator of this type has been installed at UNSW.
 One current project using the simulator involves the development of a new technology to make tailings liquefaction resistant in the event of an earthquake.
 It is being run in parallel to an ARC funded project led by UWA that also involves UNSW, UniSA, UoW and six mining companies.
 Another current project is an investigation, with Yokohama National University, into the seismic behaviour of stone walls of Japanese castles.

-For further information on the seismic simulator and to get involved in related research projects please contact Associate Professor Adrian Russell at UNSW (email@example.com).
-For sales enquiries please contact Mr Peter Rogers at Servotest Testing Systems Ltd (firstname.lastname@example.org).
-Further technical information is contained in the brochure.
+For further information on the seismic simulator, enquiries on sales and rescaling the simulator’s design and specifications to suit your needs, or to get involved in related research projects please contact Associate Professor Adrian Russell at UNSW (firstname.lastname@example.org).
+Technical information on the simulator at UNSW is contained in the brochure.

 The Biaxial Seismic Simulator, unloaded and with combined horizontal and vertical sine sweeps